Jowett Jupiter Specifications, Performance and Statistics

 Hood (soft top): Mk1a hood was raked further back than that of the Mk1.

 Instrument Panel: Mk1 - walnut veneer panel with recessed instruments in direct view of the driver.
-Mk1a: metal panel painted body colour with chrome bezel instruments placed central to the car's axis.
+Mk1a - metal panel painted body colour with chrome bezel instruments placed central to the car's axis.
+This panelwork made it much easier for RHD and LHD Jupiters - just swap the rev counter and the speedometer - so photo below

 Leg room: Mk1 - Plenty OK for a six-footer.
 Mk1a - slightly less.